Ozempic Alternatives: Complete 2025 Guide

 2) Wegovy (Semaglutide 2.4 mg)

-3) Oral semaglutide (Rybelsus)
+3) Oral Semaglutide (Rybelsus)

-4) Phentermine/topiramate (Qsymia)
+4) Phentermine/Topiramate (Qsymia)

-• Effectiveness: ~8–12% average loss; up to ~14% at higher dose (efficacy and safety review).
+• Efficacy data: ~8–12% average loss; up to ~14% at higher dose (review).

-5) Naltrexone/bupropion (Contrave)
+5) Naltrexone/Bupropion (Contrave)

 6) Orlistat (Xenical/Alli)

-• Effectiveness: Adds ~3–4% over diet at 1–2 years (two-year randomized trial).
+• Efficacy data: ~3–4% additional over diet at 1–2 years (trial).

-7) SGLT-2 inhibitors (e.g., empagliflozin)
+7) SGLT-2 Inhibitors (e.g., empagliflozin)

-8) DPP-4 inhibitors (e.g., sitagliptin)
+8) DPP-4 Inhibitors (e.g., sitagliptin)

 9) Metformin

-• Weight effect: Modest (~1–3 kg) (NIDDK prescription medications overview).
+• Weight data: Modest (~1–3 kg) (NIDDK).

 A vibrant cyan bowl of cooked oatmeal topped with fresh strawberries, raspberries, blueberries, chia seeds, and sliced almonds, presented against a light blue background.